DataDavidProjects/Cyberpunk/README.md

       * Click and follow the installation, if you have problems check some tutorial on youtube like this one: https://www.youtube.com/watch?v=UvcQlPZ8ecA

-  * Download from this repo the file "Cyberpunk.py" ( click on the green button "Code" and download the folder as zip )
+  * Download this folder from the repository and open the file "Cyberpunk.py" ( click on the green button "Code" and download the folder as zip )

   * Enter in Cyberpunk 2077